 PoGO – Pokémon GO: Effectively farm coins – here’s how!
 (Guide)

 In Pokémon GO, trainers can buy various items in the store in exchange for special coins.
 These, in turn, can be purchased for real money – or, with a little effort, can also be earned in the game.
-That’s why we’re devoting this guide to the question of how you can collect coins as effectively as possible in a reasonable amount of time, even if you don’t spend several hours with the app every day.
+That’s why we’re devoting this to the question of how you can collect coins as effectively as possible in a reasonable amount of time, even if you don’t spend several hours with the app every day.

 If you’re a trainer in Pokémon GO, you might be familiar with the following situation: We’re out in the wild in good spirits when a wild Pokémon appears in front of us.
 We click on it, reach into our item bag, and suddenly realize: Crap, we’re out of Pokéballs again.
 There are two ways to solve this problem.